 Jail time is another potential consequence if you’re guilty of tax fraud.
 Tax fraud is a felony, so if convicted, you could face some time in prison — typically up to five years per count or ten years total if there are multiple counts.
 The jail time could be with or without additional fines.

 The judge may place you on probation if you’re convicted of tax fraud instead of sending you to jail or prison.
 Probation could also be imposed after a completed prison sentence.

 Probation generally requires you to meet certain conditions, such as regularly reporting back to court and paying all the necessary fees.
 If you fail to fulfill the conditions of your probation order, you might be facing additional jail time.

 HOW A TAX RESOLUTION LAWYER EDMOND OK CAN HELP YOU

 When dealing with large tax debts due to failure to pay the federal income tax, it is crucial that you understand the options available to you.
 It is also essential to have the correct information that could support your case.
 That’s where an experienced tax attorney comes in.

-A tax lawyer has extensive knowledge of the relevant tax laws and significant practical experience in resolving tax liability issues.
+An Edmond OK tax lawyer has extensive knowledge of the relevant tax laws and significant practical experience in resolving tax liability issues.
 They can help you if you have been charged with tax fraud or intentional wrongdoing.

 They can also help you navigate through some of the most complicated aspects of the tax code, such as deductions and credits.
 The role of a tax fraud lawyer is also to ensure that you understand how your taxes are calculated and correctly filed with the IRS.
 They help their clients find ways to minimize their taxes.